-Your dealer may arrange to provide you with a courtesy rental vehicle or reimburse you for a rental vehicle that you obtain if your vehicle is kept for an overnight warranty repair.
-Rental reimbursement will be limited and must be supported by original receipts.
-This requires that you sign and complete a rental agreement and meet state/provincial, local, and rental vehicle provider requirements.
+Your dealer may arrange to provide you with a courtesy rental vehicle or reimburse you for a rental vehicle that you obtain if your vehicle is kept for a warranty repair.
+Reimbursement will be limited to a maximum amount per day and must be supported by receipts.
+This requires that you sign and complete a rental agreement and meet state, local and rental vehicle provider requirements.
 Requirements vary and may include minimum age requirements, insurance coverage, credit card, etc.

-You are responsible for fuel usage charges and may also be responsible for taxes, levies, usage fees, excessive mileage, or rental usage beyond the completion of the repair.
+You are responsible for fuel usage charges and may also be responsible for taxes, levies, usage fees, excessive mileage or rental usage beyond the completion of the repair.